Timberwolves opening practice facility for individual workouts

 The Timberwolves are joining other NBA teams in opening their practice facility to players for individual workouts starting Thursday, the team announced.

+"More than anything we just want to give them a little bit of joy," President Gersson Rosas said.
+"We want to give them a little bit of normalcy.
+We want them to have fun back in the gym, but we want to do it in a safe and responsible manner."

-There are strict guidelines the team has in place in doing so.
-Players will have their temperature checked before entering the building and the team will trace the players’ contacts over the last 24 hours upon entry to the building to determine if cases were found from their locations.
+To do that, the Wolves have strict guidelines in place.
+Players will have their temperature checked before entering the building and the team will trace the players' contacts over the last 24 hours upon entry to the building to determine if cases were found from their locations.
 Other safety measures include:

 • Only one player and coach will be allowed on the floor at a time, and they will maintain 12 feet of distance at all times.